 SmartLaw: The future of law

-These three key areas are not independent pillars holding up the SmartLaw firm, but they actually overlap, intertwine, and work together.
+The three key areas described above are not independent pillars holding up the SmartLaw firm.
+They overlap, intertwine, and work together.

-Whether your firm is 20 people or 20,000; you bill by the hour or flat fees; prefer mahogany desks or glass cubicles; BigLaw, NewLaw, or something in-between, we believe the smart move is to be SmartLaw.
+Whether your firm is 20 people or 20,000, you bill by the hour or flat fees, prefer mahogany desks or glass cubicles, BigLaw, NewLaw, or something in-between, we believe the smarter move is to embrace SmartLaw.

-What do YOU believe lawyers and law firms need to do to prepare for the the future of legal services, regardless of which philosophy they chose or which, if any, ultimately wins?
+What do YOU believe lawyers and law firms need to do to prepare for the future of legal services?